wanadev/PhotonUI/README.md

 **NOTE:** If you are on Ubuntu / Debian Linux you must install the `nodejs-legacy` package.

-Next, install globaly the `grunt-cli` npm package:
+Next, install globally the `grunt-cli` npm package:

     npm install -g grunt-cli